tkoomar/VCFdbR/README.md

         * If your hard disk is fast, this has the added benefit of allowing genotypes to be written in parallel, via the `--threads` argument
         * This mode puts a column in the database pointing to the locaiton of the genotype files on the filesystem, this is why _**it is not reccomended to move the File-GT genotype folder after creation.**_ Consider where you build the database carefully.
             * It is possible, but will require manually altering the paths in the `geno` column of the `variant_impact` table.
 Plus, moving the thousands or millions of individual genotype files will be exceptionally slow.
+* It is common for VCFs to have complex FORMAT fields which contain multiple values.
+The VariantAnnotation package in R does not handle these particularly efficiently, so the default behavior of VCFdbR is to ignore such fields.
+See the bottom of this readme for more information on this topic.

 ## What do I need to run VCFdbR?